oracle-samples/vbcs-samples/BarcodeScanner/README.md

 **Setup instructions:**

-1. Import the application zip (local-events-demo-app.zip) using the application import option
+1. Import the application zip (custom-barcode-scanner-action.zip) using the application import option
-1. After the import is successful, open the application and configure push notifications service following steps describe in the blog post.
+1. After the import is successful, open the application and install the latest zxing libraries following the steps in the blog post.

 **External Dependencies:**